Nawres2020/face-recognition-using-eigenfaces/README.md

 ## Confusion Matrix
 A confusion matrix evaluates the classification model's performance by comparing predicted and actual values:

+##Explain the classification report: The model achieved an accuracy of 0.99, meaning 99% of the total predictions were correct.
+Metrics
+•	Precision: The ratio of correctly predicted positive observations to the total predicted positives.
+A precision of 1.00 means all predictions for that class were correct.
+•	Recall (Sensitivity): The ratio of correctly predicted positive observations to all observations in the actual class.
+It reflects the model's ability to identify all actual positives.
+A recall of 1.00 means the model identified all instances of that class correctly.
+•	F1-Score: The harmonic mean of precision and recall, providing a balance between the two.
+An F1-score of 1.00 indicates perfect precision and recall.
+•	Support: The number of actual occurrences of each class in the dataset.
+It shows how many instances there are of each class.

 ## Key Features of the Implementation